Montenegro’s house prices plunging

 Residential property prices in Montenegro vary considerably, depending on location.

-- Residential buildings with two dwellings: permits dropped 81% y-o-y to 16
+- Residential buildings with two dwellings: permits tripled from last year to 12

-- Residential buildings with three or more dwellings: permits dropped 29.7% y-o-y to 991
+- Residential buildings with three or more dwellings: permits rose by 9.6% y-o-y to 1,095

 What’s growing?
 The coast!

-Despite weakening overall housing market, the coastal areas of Budva and Becici remain resilient.
+Despite weakening overall housing market, the coastal areas of Kotor, Tivat, Budva, Herceg Novi, and Bar remain resilient.
 Coastal areas have seen significant developments in recent years with numerous apartment buildings and several large-scale projects, according to CBRE Montenegro.

 They are very attractive to tourists because of their beautiful sandy beaches and nightlife, so there are a lot of new projects: